Interactions Dashboard¶

 -

-- START TIME: The date and time when the conversation was logged.
-This field can be rearranged to display newest to oldest or oldest to newest by clicking the arrow icon.
+- Start Time: The date and time of logging the conversation.
+Select the arrow icon to rearrange this field to display newest to oldest or oldest to newest.

-- AGENTS: The profile pictures of the agents who handled the conversation are displayed in the order in which they participated.
+- Agents: The profile pictures of the agents who handled the conversation appears in the order in which they participated.
 Hovering over the profile pictures shows the names of the agents.

-- QUEUES: The last queue name is displayed with a +N for more queues.
+- Queues: The last queue name appears with a +N for more queues.
 Hovering on the queues shows the order in which the conversation entered the queues.

-- SKILLS: One skill is displayed with a +N for more skills.
+- Skills: One skill appears with a +N for more skills.
 Hovering over the skills shows all skills associated with the conversation.

-- STATUS: The statuses of the conversation are displayed:
+- Status: The statuses of the conversation are as follows:

 - In Progress: In Progress refers to an ongoing conversation.
-The interactions tab immediately displays a conversation that is in progress.
+The interactions tab immediately displays a conversation that's in progress.

 - Error: Error is a disruption to an ongoing conversation, resulting in an error message.
 Failure of integrated systems results in errors.